neutrinojs/neutrino/packages/airbnb/README.md

         // The options under `baseConfig` correspond to those
         // that can be used in an `.eslintrc.*` file.
         baseConfig: {
-          extends: [
+          extends: ['my-custom-config'],
-            'my-custom-config'
-          ],
           rules: {
-            'babel/semi': 'off'
+            'babel/semi': 'off',
           },
           settings: {
             react: {
-              version: '16.5'
+              version: '16.5',
-            }
-          }
-        }
-      }
-    })
-  ]
+            },
+          },
+        },
+      },
+    }),
+  ],
 };
 ```

 ## Exposing generated lint configuration via `.eslintrc.js`

-`@neutrinojs/eslint`, from which this preset inherits, provides an `.eslintrc()` output handler for
+`@neutrinojs/eslint`, from which this preset inherits, provides an `.eslintrc()`
-generating the ESLint configuration in a format suitable for use in an `.eslintrc.js` file.
-This
+output handler for generating the ESLint configuration in a format suitable for
-allows the ESLint CLI to be used outside of building the project, and for IDEs and text editors to
+use in an `.eslintrc.js` file.
+This allows the ESLint CLI to be used outside of
+building the project, and for IDEs and text editors to provide linting
-provide linting hints/fixes.
+hints/fixes.

 Create a `.eslintrc.js` file in the root of the project, containing: